Was ist die F-Gase Verordnung?

 When is a leak test necessary?

-For systems using a refrigerant with a CO2 equivalent between 5 tons and 50 tons, a leak test must be carried out every 12 months.
-This is the duty of the plant operator.
+For systems that use a refrigerant with a CO2 equivalent between 5 t and 50 t, a leak test must be carried out every 12 months.
+This is the duty of the operator of the plants.

-The F-gas Ordinance covers all refrigeration appliances that use a refrigerant that has a GWP > 2500.
+The F-Gas regulation includes all refrigeration devices that use a refrigerant that has a GWP> 2500.

 What does GWP mean?

-The global warming potential (GWP) of a chemical compound is a measure of the relative effect of its contribution to the greenhouse effect.
+The global warming potential (GWP) of a chemical compound is a measure of the relative effect of the contribution to the greenhouse effect.

 What does CO2 equivalent mean?

-The CO2 equivalent is the product of the GWP of the refrigerant multiplied with the charge quantity in the respective system.
+The CO2 equivalent is the product of the GWP of the refrigerant times the filling quantity in the respective system.